jseashell/ezmc-user-service/README.md

 # EZMC User Service

 User management service for the EZ Minecraft stack via RESTful API.
+Data is persisted with a PostgreSQL database hosted in AWS RDS.

 ## Install